 Many health care plans are increasingly rewarding particular behaviors (e.g., healthy eating) and discouraging others (e.g., smoking).
 The key is to clearly understand the products, services, and providers that are covered at the lowest cost to you, and then consistently choose these over alternative options.
 At a minimum, you should take some time each year to confirm that your preferred PCP, specialist(s), hospital, dental, and vision care providers are still in your plan's network and that you remain eligible for the highest level of reimbursement.

 All people should know their medical rights, including rights to privacy, to access medical records, to have loved ones make decisions for them when they cannot, and to have hospital visits.
 But there is another set of rights to be aware of:

 - The right to know what medical services cost before they are incurred

 - The right to choose or refuse medical services.
-Although medical providers are trained to act in our best medical interest, they do not necessarily act in a patient's best financial interest; it is the patient's right to agree to or refuse services.
+Although medical care providers are trained to act in our best medical interests, they do not necessarily act in a patient's best financial interest; it is the patient's right to agree to or refuse services.

 - Read Viewpoints: Medicare—What you need to know now.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917